-Students who have decided not to pursue the BBA degree have the option of working towards a BA degree through either the Major or Minor Program in Economics.
+Students who have decided not to pursue the Bachelor of Business Administration (BBA) degree have the option of working towards a BA degree through either the Major or Minor Program in Economics.
 These are both Arts degrees.
-The Major Program consists of six full course equivalents of Economics, one-half full course equivalent in Mathematics and one in Humanities.
-The Minor Program consists of four full course equivalents of Economics.
-Refer to the Course Calendar for more detailed information.
+The Major Program consists of six full-course equivalents of Economics, one half-full course equivalent in Mathematics, and one in Humanities.
+The Minor Program consists of four full-course equivalents of Economics.
+Please refer to the Academic Calendar for more detailed information.